greyhawk16/webshell_detector/README.md

 3. Check file's hash value to known webshell's hash value.

 4. Send query to VirusTotal and MalwareBazaar to check hash value(`SHA256`) of given file is registered as webshell or other types of malware.
+It will show `True` if hash is registered as webshell, `Other` when the hash is resgistered but not as webshell. `False` if hash is not found.